Maximum Payable Rate Rule

 GS rate means a rate of basic pay within the General Schedule, excluding any LEO special base rate and additional pay of any kind such as locality payments or special rate supplements.
 A rate payable to a GM employee is considered a GS rate even though the rate may fall between GS step rates.

 Highest applicable rate range means the rate range applicable to a GS employee, based on a given position of record and official worksite that provides the highest rates of basic pay, excluding any retained rates.
 For example, a rate range of special rates may exceed an applicable locality rate range.
-In certain circumstances, the highest applicable rate range may consist of two types of pay rates from different pay schedules-e.g., a range where special rates (based on a fixed dollar supplement) are higher in the lower portion of the range and locality rates are higher in the higher portion of the range.
+In certain circumstances, the highest applicable rate range may consist of two types of pay rates from different pay schedules.
+For example, a highest applicable rate range may be a range where special rates (based on a fixed dollar supplement) are higher in the lower portion of the range and locality rates are higher in the higher portion of the range.

 Locality rate means a GS rate or an LEO special base rate, if applicable, plus any applicable locality payment.